An Owner’s Guide to Online Business Reputation Management

 Media Monitoring/Listening

 Monitor the conversations around your brand on Facebook, Twitter, Instagram, LinkedIn, and other social media networks.
 Take content from all around the internet, including news sites and blogs.
-Get a bigger picture of how people really feel your brand and find out if there are any problems you need to address.
+Get a bigger picture of how people really feel about your brand and find out if there are any problems you need to address.

 To make the most out of media listening, be proactive and do it regularly—not just when a crisis is already unfolding.
 Check industry and consumer sentiment at least once or twice a week.
 Better yet, set up an alert to get notifications whenever your brand is mentioned online.